Union with Christ: Nature

-Historical interpretations
+Denominational interpretations

 Roman Catholic

 Traditional Roman Catholic theology centres the union with Christ in a substantial sense on the unity of the institutional church, past and present.
 "The communion of saints is the spiritual solidarity which binds together the faithful on earth, the souls in purgatory, and the saints in heaven in the organic unity of the same mystical body under Christ its head."
 Christians, according to Roman Catholic theology, are united to Christ through the sacraments.

 Medieval conceptions of union with Christ were influenced in large part by mysticism, such as in the preaching of St. Bernard of Clairvaux.
-St. Bernard applied the concept of bridal love in the Hebrew Bible’s Song of Songs to a “mystical union” with Christ, wherein Jesus was bridegroom & the worshipper/church (humanity) was His bride.
+St. Bernard applied the concept of bridal love in the Hebrew Bible's Song of Songs to a "mystical union" with Christ, wherein Jesus was bridegroom and the worshipper/church (humanity) was His bride.
 In this conception, Jesus’ love for humanity was manifested in his sacrifice on the cross, something that was reenacted everyday in the Eucharist.
 In medieval mystical union theology, the sacrament of the Eucharist was the foremost conduit with which humanity found union with Christ.

+Adopting the theology put forward by Pope Pius XI, Pope Francis reflects that the believer's union with Christ transcends all boundaries of time and space: believers can be "with" Christ at the hour of his redemptive sacrifice on the cross as well as united with the risen Jesus who now reigns in heaven.